ssmylh/redmine-issues-crawler/example/hipchat/README.md

     "RoomNotificationToken": "Room Notification Tokens",
     "NotificationColor": "Background color for message.
 Choices are yellow, green, red, purple, gray and random.", "RedmineEndpoint": "Your Redmine's endpoint(Redmine's home url)",
+    "RedmineAPIKey" : "Your Redmines's API Key.
+If required, please set."
     "CrawlInterval": "The interval(sec) of crawl",
     "FetchLimit": 20 "The number of per fetch."
 }